MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/time-phase-budget-line.md

 ## What happens when a budget line is time phased

-Time phasing of Time, Material, and Expense budget lines is based on the following explanation of each transaction class.
+Time phasing of Time, Material, and Expense budget lines are based on the following explanation of each transaction class.

 ### Time budget line